 Figure 16, edit object properties dialog.

-4. Measures In the Ecodistrict database measures are predefined per and can be applied to selected objects or on the district as a whole.
-The measures available for the type of the selected objects are show when the “Measures” icon (Figure 10, option 4) is selected in the left upper corner.
+4. Measures In the Ecodistrict-ICT database measures are predefined per case and can be applied to selected objects or on the district as a whole.
+The measures available for the type of the selected objects are shown when the “Measures” icon (Figure 10, option 4) is selected in the left upper corner.
 District wide measures are always shown.

 Following is a set of measures available to be applied to buildings within the Antwerp case (Figure 17).